Philippe Pétain: Minister of War

-Political unease was sweeping the country, and on 6 February 1934, the Paris police fired on a group of far-right rioters outside the Chamber of Deputies, killing 14 and wounding a further 236.
+Political unease was sweeping the country and, on 6 February 1934, the Paris police fired on a group of far-right rioters outside the Chamber of Deputies, killing 14 and wounding a further 236.
 President Lebrun invited 71-year-old Doumergue to come out of retirement and form a new "government of national unity".
-Pétain was invited, on 8 February, to join the new French cabinet as Minister of War, which he only reluctantly accepted after many representations.
+On 8 February, Pétain was invited to join the new French cabinet as Minister of War, which he only reluctantly accepted after many representations.

 His important success that year was in getting Daladier's previous proposal to reduce the number of officers repealed.
-He improved the recruitment programme for specialists, and lengthened the training period by reducing leave entitlements.
-However Weygand reported to the Senate Army Commission that year that the French Army could still not resist a German attack.
-Marshals Louis Franchet d'Espèrey and Hubert Lyautey (the latter suddenly died in July) added their names to the report.
-After the autumn maneuvers, which Pétain had reinstated, a report was presented to Pétain that officers had been poorly instructed, had little basic knowledge, and no confidence.
-He was told, in addition, by Maurice Gamelin, that if the plebiscite in the Territory of the Saar Basin went for Germany "it would be a serious military error" for the French Army to intervene.
+He improved the recruitment programme for specialists and lengthened the training period by reducing leave entitlements.
+However, Weygand reported to the Senate Army Commission that year that the French Army still could not resist a German attack.
+Marshals Louis Franchet d'Espèrey and Hubert Lyautey (the latter died suddenly in July) added their names to the report.
+After the autumn manoeuvres, which Pétain had reinstated, a report was presented to Pétain that officers had been poorly instructed, had little basic knowledge and no confidence.
+He was also told by Maurice Gamelin that, if the plebiscite in the Territory of the Saar Basin went for Germany, "it would be a serious military error" for the French Army to intervene.
 Pétain responded by again petitioning the government for further funds for the army.

 During this period, he repeatedly called for a lengthening of the term of compulsory military service for conscripts from two to three years, to no avail.
 Pétain accompanied President Lebrun to Belgrade for the funeral of King Alexander, who had been assassinated on 6 October 1934 in Marseille by Vlado Chernozemski, a Bulgarian nationalist from IMRO.
 Here he met Hermann Göring and the two men reminisced about their experiences in the Great War.
 "When Göring returned to Germany he spoke admiringly of Pétain, describing him as a 'man of honour'".